OPFOR-HAUNTER/OPFOR-HAUNTER.github.io/_posts/2022-02-22-HTB-SP-T0-Preignition.md

 We have joy- default creds for admin let us right in.
 Grab teh flag & we have cleared Tier 0.

 <figure><img src='/assets/img/ctf/htb/sp/tier0/preignition/preignition2.gif'/> <figcaption>All systems green and on the rocks.
 Ready for takeoff!</figcaption></figure>

+## Lessons Learned

+* `gobuster` can be used to enumerate webservers for directories, pages, and moar.
+Login pages/admin consoles are HVTs
+* wordlists for dirbusting, password cracking, etc. can be found in `/usr/share/wordlists`
+* search application documention or OSINT for default creds